Generative Bayesian Inference with GANs: ABC and Beyond

 We show highly competitive performance of our methods (relative to state-of-the art likelihood-free Bayesian methods) on several simulated examples.
 While conceptually related methodology has occurred before \citep{papamakarios2016fast, lueckmann2017flexible,ramesh2022gatsbi}, theory supporting these likelihood-free Bayesian approaches has been lacking.
 We provide new frequentist-Bayesian theoretical results for the typical variational distance between the true and approximated posteriors.
 We analyze Wasserstein versions of both the B-GAN algorithm as well as adversarial variational Bayes.
 With properly tuned neural networks, we show that this distance goes to zero as $n\rightarrow\infty$ with large enough ABC reference tables.

-{The outline of our paper is as follows. \Cref{sec:adv_bayes} reviews conditional GANs and introduces the Bayesian GAN sampler together with the reinforcement adjustments.
+The outline of our paper is as follows. \Cref{sec:adv_bayes} reviews conditional GANs and introduces the Bayesian GAN sampler together with the reinforcement adjustments.
 In \Cref{sec:vb}, we describe another local enhancement strategy inspired by implicit variational Bayes.
 In \Cref{sec:theory}, we investigate the theoretical guarantees of the B-GAN posteriors.
-The performance of our methods is illustrated on simulated datasets in \Cref{sec:performance}.
-In \Cref{sec:discussion}, we conclude with a discussion.}
+The performance of our methods is illustrated on simulated datasets in \Cref{sec:performance} and a real data application in \Cref{sec:real_data}.
+In \Cref{sec:discussion}, we conclude with a discussion.